 “Oftentimes, students have to make the tough decision between pursuing their interests or earning money.
 Because of donor contributions, I have been fortunate enough to pursue a fascinating research project for the summer.” - Michael F. ‘18

-Are you searching for an unpaid or underpaid summer experience?
-Thanks to generous donations from alumni, parents and friends, the Owl Edge Summer Experience Fund may allow you to pursue your ideal summer opportunity!
+Are you searching for an unpaid or low paid summer experience?
+Thanks to generous donations from alumni, parents and friends, the Summer Experience Fund may allow you to pursue your ideal summer opportunity!

-1. Students who have an internship or research experience secured or a proposal accepted that meet the requirements stated below.
+1. Students who have an internship or research experience secured and meet the requirements stated below.
 Students must have an offer in hand OR be in the interview stage of a hiring process at the time of the application deadline.